Before you take the plunge

-- Unless you’ve already got some solid skills, you will not be making a six figure salary after leaving CodingNomads, nor any coding bootcamp.
-An entry-level software engineer can expect $40-$60k USD annual salary as a full time employee.
-You’ll have to put a few years in the trenches before you can consider six figure salaries…but just a few years.
+- Unless you’ve already got some solid skills, you will not be making a six-figure salary after leaving CodingNomads, nor any coding bootcamp.
+An entry-level software engineer can expect a $40-$60k USD annual salary as a full-time employee.
+You’ll have to put a few years in the trenches before you can consider six-figure salaries…but just a few years.
 Once you get experience under your belt, your career in software engineering will be able to take you anywhere.

 - At CodingNomads you will have to work hard.
-You should expect to spend a minimum of 50 hours per week in class and working on projects/studying.
+You should expect to spend a minimum of 15 hours per week studying and working through labs and projects.
 The more work you put in, the more you’ll get out of it.
-But we’re not going to break your backs.
-We want you to be able to enjoy the host countries, and enjoy the break from your normal life.
-Just expect to be doin’ it all.
+At 15 hours per week, you should expect it to take you ~6 months to become an entry-level developer.

 - Upon graduating CodingNomads or any other bootcamp, your learning process will just be starting.
 In essence, in the bootcamp you’ll be learning how to learn, as in software engineering the learning never stops.
 You need to be a patient, determined and persistent person to succeed as a software engineer.
 And you must always keep learning and learning.